Last reviewed 12 November 2021

 Risk assessments for work-related road safety should be carried out using the same principles as any other work-related risks.
 There are many resources available that can help when considering the practical aspects of implementing road safety measures.
 Such risk assessments must consider not only the use of company-owned vehicles but also the so-called “grey fleet”: that is, the use by employees of their own vehicles for company use.

 Drivers must be competent and capable of driving the vehicle they are required to drive for work.
 This may include holding the appropriate driving licence: organisations should make a check on this requirement on a regular basis.
 Additional training for drivers may also be necessary to ensure competence.
 This may include “defensive driving” training, or similar techniques.

 Drivers must be sufficiently fit and healthy to drive safely and not put themselves or others at risk.
 A report published a few years ago by Brake, the road safety charity, found that road crashes caused by poor driver vision result in an estimated 2900 casualties each year at a cost of £33 million per year.
-Brake is calling for drivers to have mandatory retesting of their eyesight every 10 years after the start of their driving career.
 Organisations need to consider their employees’ fitness to drive, together with their eyesight.

 Almost 20% of accidents on major roads are sleep-related, and these accidents are more likely than others to result in a fatality or serious injury.
 Peak times for such accidents are in the early hours and after lunch.
 Interestingly, men under the age of 30 have the highest risk of falling asleep at the wheel.